 Although the changes being approved can vary widely, the steps after approval should look the same.
-This includes holding a meeting and completing necessary forms.
+This includes holding a meeting and completing necessary forms such as a change order.
 The key is having a system in place to take approved requests from documents and turn them into reality.

 How ProjectManager Helps Manage Changes in Your Project

 When creating and submitting change requests, it’s important to have the proper documentation tools.
 Throughout the course of a project, you will need to organize and store an array of documents so that everything is easy for anyone to find and nothing is lost.
 ProjectManager allows you to upload all the documents you need to your project, with unlimited file space.

 And if you need to point out a specific detail on a change request, simply leave a comment in the document and tag the team member(s) you want to show.
 This eliminates the need to email PDFs. back and forth and puts all your correspondences in one space.

 Keeping all of your change requests in one location also makes it easy to execute the changes themselves.
 Because these requests live in the same space as your project plan, schedule, dashboard, task management tools and more, you can make adjustments with only a few clicks and get to work immediately.

 ProjectManager is a cloud-based software that manages changes to your project with features that guide you through every step.
 Identify what needs to change, plan the change and then track its progress all with the same tool.
 Assume total control of project changes by trying ProjectManager for free today.